 DIY Monitor Stand: How To Make It Functional and Adjustable?

 A homemade monitor stand is the best way to obtain functionality without spending a fortune.
 A DIY pipe computer desk, for instance, can easily save you anywhere from $500 to a few thousand USD.
 A DIY monitor stand wood finish may cost a bit higher and require more skills and effort to achieve.
-Remember that an ergonomic monitor arm or a DIY dual monitor stand will require more skills than a stacked monitor stand.

 Step-By-Step Guide To Create A DIY Monitor Stand

 Depending on your personal DIY intentions, the list of materials needed for this project will vary.
 This basic monitor stand made using a VESA clamp mount guarantees that the DIY computer monitor stand will be useful for the display you own now and still fit the ones that will replace it in the future.

 Below are the basic materials l needed for this project:

 - Galvanized steel pipe at the length needed to achieve the appropriate height

 - 3-inch galvanized steel pipe of the same opening as the steel pipe above, to clamp the VESA mount on